flightphp/docs/content/v3/en/awesome-plugins/runway.md

 ### Generate an Active Record Model

-Based on the configuration in your `.runway.json` file, the default location will generate a controller for you in the `app/records/` directory.
+First make sure you've installed the [Active Record](/awesome-plugins/active-record) plugin.
+Based on the configuration in `runway.app_root`, the location will generate a record for you in the `app/records/` directory.

 ```bash
 php runway make:record users